Hydro Excavation Services

 Vacuum or Hydro Excavation?

 The choice between hydro excavation and vacuum excavation depends on the specific requirements of the digging project.
 In general, hydro excavation is faster and more powerful, and is a good option for larger excavation projects or for digging in areas with rough ground or hard clay.
 Hydro excavation may also be a better option when the ground is frozen, because it can use hot water up to 180 degrees.
 In cases where backfill needs to remain dry in order to refill the hole, vacuum excavation is the better option.
 With hydro excavation, a high-speed vacuum removes the wet, muddy soil from the hole, but that soil must be transported to a dump site for disposal—it usually can’t be used to refill the hole.
 Still not sure which excavation type is best for your digging project?
-McVac Environmental Services is fully equipped for both vacuum excavation and hydro vacuum excavation and can help you determine which is best for your project based on your specific needs and requirements.
+McVac Environmental Services is fully equipped for hydro vacuum excavation services as well as other methods and can help you determine which is best for your project based on your specific needs and requirements.
 Contact us today!

 McVac Environmental Services is a premier provider of hydro excavation truck services in the Northeast and Mid-Atlantic regions, and adheres to the highest levels of safety and professionalism.
 For more information on hydro excavation services, contact us today.